chainq/amiga-tiny-hello-p/README.md

 produce really tiny executables with Free Pascal, which can compete with most C compilers for the same platform.

-The result I've got is actually 348 bytes for a "Hello, world!" when compiled for a 68000, and 332 bytes when compiled for a 68020.
+The result I've got is actually ~348~ ~308~ 304 bytes for a "Hello, world!" when compiled for a 68000, and 292 bytes when compiled for a 68020.
+This difference actually doesn't even come from the compiled code, but somehow vlink links a slightly different binary container for the 68020.
+This is to be investigated.

 The size could be reduced further by using the V36-only PutStr() call, and doing some even messier hacks, but wanted something which works on every Amiga,